syoamakase/ASR/egs/speech_commands/README.md

 This repository is data directory for Speech Command Data set.
 This data sets provided 2 versions (0.01 and 0.02).

-In this repository, we prepare acoustic features (log mel-scale filter bank feattures) for an end-to-end speech recongnition.
+In this repository, we prepare acoustic features (log mel-scale filter bank features) for an end-to-end speech recongnition.

 ## Preparation